banjocat/SqlToCpp/README.md

 SqlToCpp is a python tools to help create structures that represent the database in C++.

 Main goals that will define the first stable release
-* Convert a SQlite3 schema into a C++ structure
+* Convert a SQlite3 schema into a C++ structure - This is currently implemented
+* Create callback functions that are used with SQLite3 C API - This is being worked on next
 * Create an API from the C++ structures to perform CRUD opperations
 * Create an API that performs SELECT with JOINs if requested
-* Do not interact with the SQLite API directly to allow it to work with legacy code easier

 Future goals for other releases
 * Take a C++ structure header file and turn it into a SQLite schema